International District, Albuquerque, New Mexico

 The International District is a neighborhood in southeast Albuquerque, New Mexico.
 It is centered on Central Avenue, the historic alignment of U.S. Route 66, and contains the New Mexico State Fairgrounds.
 The community is one of the most diverse areas of the city and is home to a large number of international restaurants and grocery stores, as well as the city's "Little Saigon" Vietnamese enclave.
-It is also one of the poorest areas in the city and has an extremely high violent crime rate.
-Although re-branded by city officials as the International District in 2009, Albuquerque residents continue to refer to the neighborhood by its longtime nickname, the "War Zone."

 Geography

 As defined by the city of Albuquerque's Sector Development Plan, the International District consists of the 3.9 mi2 area bounded by San Mateo Boulevard, Lomas Boulevard, Wyoming Boulevard, and Gibson Boulevard.
 This area includes the communities of Fair West, La Mesa, South San Pedro, Trumbull Village, and Elder Homestead, as well as Expo New Mexico, the site of the New Mexico State Fair.
 The district was similarly defined in resolutions passed by the Albuquerque City Council and New Mexico State Senate, although Siesta Hills was not explicitly mentioned.
 The neighborhood's main commercial thoroughfares are Central Avenue, Zuni Road, and Gibson Boulevard (east-west) and San Pedro Drive and Louisiana Boulevard (north-south).
 As Central is the dividing axis of Albuquerque's quadrant system, the International District is split between the Northeast and Southeast quadrants.